dotnet/infer/userguide/Hello, Strings!.md

 So, **text** is defined to be a concatenation of **str1**, a string containing a single space, and **str2**.

-The model we've just defined can be thought of as the following generative process: take any two strings and concatenate them, putting a space in between.
+The model just defined can be thought of as the following generative process: take any two strings and concatenate them, putting a space in between.
 Another possible interpretation is a parsing process that accepts only strings that contain at least one space.
 If you are familiar with regular expressions, such a process can be represented by an expression of the form ".* .*".

 ### Uncertain segmentation

-Now that we have a model, we are ready to observe some data and make an inference about its variables.
-In particular, let us observe the value of **text** and try to figure out what the values of **str1** and **str2** are.
-To observe the value of **text**, we, as before, need to set its **ObservedValue** property:
+Now that you have a model, you are ready to observe some data and make an inference about its variables.
+In particular, you can observe the value of **text** and try to figure out what the values of **str1** and **str2** are.
+To observe the value of **text**, set its **ObservedValue** property:

 ```csharp
 text.ObservedValue = "Hello uncertain world";
 ```

 Note that it's not clear from the value of **text** what **str1** and **str2** are: the whitespace between **str1** and **str2** can correspond to either the first or the second space in the observed string.
 The segmentation of **text** into **str1** and **str2** is, therefore, subject to uncertainty.
-And this is precisely the conclusion that the Infer.NET inference engine will reach if we run it on this model, as we will see soon.
+And this is precisely the conclusion that the Infer.NET inference engine will reach if you run it on this model.

 ```csharp
 var engine = new InferenceEngine();